visym/keynet/docs/README.md

 ![Keynet](keynet_challenge.png)

 These images contain a secret message.
-We have released the first of these images with the paired keynet to challenge the research community to discover a weakness in semantic security of our proposed approach.
-[Good luck!](https://github.com/visym/keynet/blob/master/demo/challenge.ipynb).
+[We have released](https://github.com/visym/keynet/blob/master/demo/challenge.ipynb) the first of these images with the paired keynet to challenge the research community to discover a weakness in semantic security of our proposed approach.
+Good luck!

 ## Citation